Cloud Native Delivery: Microservices and APIs

 The second area for consideration is API’s (Application Programming Interfaces).
 An API allows components to interact through clearly defined methods.
 In an insurance platform, it can be crucial to expose key services to third party systems and components that require access to core platform functionality.
 Examples of these services are Get Policy Details, Create Quote, Create FNOL, etc.

 To ensure we have the capability to do this securely and swiftly, the ICE suite has a combination of Public, Open Business and Private APIs.
 Private APIs are for “internal use” only – they are not documented and liable to change without any notice.
 Public APIs, on the other hand, are documented and versioned.
 Both private and public APIs are secured with our security framework.
 Open Business APIs are used for integration with trusted partner systems, e.g. ICE or Third-Party Portals, Client ESB’s etc. These are secured at the protocol level and are not available to the general public.

 Service based architectures and API’s are key facets in cloud native software development and ICE has used both principals from day one.
 By providing services and APIs, every component has the ability to integrate with other internal and external components to deliver an insurance suite, tailored to the requirements of a client.
 We have taken the stance to move aspects of the ICE platform to a microservices architecture, but we are only moving aspects with due consideration of the benefits and the limitations.

-To find out more about our current technology platform, please log in to our exclusive content area and download the latest white paper.
+To find out more about our current technology platform, please visit our resources centre and download the latest white paper.